cs0ng0r/sharky_renting/README.md

 ### Functions:
 - **Draggable UI:** Enhancing the user experience, the renting UI is fully draggable, allowing players to position it anywhere on the screen for their convenience.
 - **Vehicle Return:** During the rental period, players can easily return the rented vehicle with a press of a button, which can be done at any of the markers around the map.
-- **Automatic Deletion:** If a player is not in the rented vehicle for a specified period, it will automatically be deleted.
+- **Automatic Deletion:** At the end of the renting period, the vehicle will be deleted

 **Preview:** [Watch on Streamable](https://streamable.com/xjw826)